 The rock spasms and eruptions that appear when the track gets harder are delightful, somehow appearing wholly organic as the land moves in time with the beat.

-His promo is best described as a ravey 21st century update on Georges Méliès and The Clangers.
+This promo, as directed by frequent collaborator Michel Gondry, is best described as a ravey 21st century update on Georges Méliès and The Clangers.

 Directed by Isaiah Saxon and Sean Hellfritsch of Encyclopedia Pictura, this MV predates Biophilia's techno-fetish by marking Björk's first foray into 3D.